shellyrgarner/RStudioAssessment/README.md

 3. Click on the spec.cy.js file.

-4. The Cypress runner should open and the test should start to run.
+4. The Cypress dashboard will open and the test will start to run.